-It is time to start thinking about what curriculum you and your family will be using for the coming school year.
-Picking your curriculum whether you have been homeschooling for years, or this is your first year, there is a lot to think about when you pick secular homeschool curriculum.
+Choosing a secular homeschool curriculum can be daunting.
+There are so many to choose from and it can be tough to determine which one is right for you and your family.
+Picking your curriculum whether you have been homeschooling for years, or this is your first year, there is a lot to think about when you pick curriculum.

 Secular Homeschool Curriculum – How to Choose One